parledoct/sousrir/README.md

 #### 1.1 R package

 Use the `install_github` function from the remotes package to install this development version of the R package.
-We will put a version on CRAN once the package functionality has stabilized.
+We will put a version on CRAN once the package functionality has stabilised.

 ```r
 # Install remotes package if you don't have it